 In April 2022, the company implemented a global business unit organization model ("BU Reorganization").
 The BU Reorganization did not have a material impact to the company's historical reportable segments' financial measures and had no impact on our determination of operating segments.
 However, it did result in the company's digital reporting unit being merged into the seed and crop protection reporting units with the goodwill relating to the former digital reporting unit being reassigned to the seed and crop protection reporting units using a relative fair value allocation approach.
 As a result of the BU Reorganization, the company determined that a triggering event had occurred during the second quarter of 2022 that required an interim impairment assessment as of April 1, 2022.
-The interim impairment assessment was performed for the seed, crop protection, and the former digital reporting units immediately prior to the BU Reorganization and for the seed and crop protection reporting units immediately after the BU Reorganization resulting in no goodwill impairment charges.
+The interim impairment assessment was performed for the seed, crop protection, and the former digital reporting units immediately prior to the BU Reorganization and for the seed and crop protection reporting units immediately prior to the BU Reorganization and for the seed and crop protection reporting units immediately prior to the BU Reorganization and for the seed.

-The company performed annual quantitative testing on all of its reporting units and determined that no goodwill impairments existed in 2023 and 2022.
-As of December 31, 2023, accumulated impairment losses on goodwill were \$4,503 million.
+The company performed annual quantitative testing on all of its reporting units and determined that no goodwill impairments existed in 2022 and 2021.
+As of December 31, 2022, accumulated impairment losses on goodwill were \$4,503 million.